lachlan-ibm/ibmvia_autoconf/examples/federation_demo/README.md

 ## Running the configuration tool

 ### Required files
-This deployment example relied on a number of additional configuration files in order to be deployed successfully.
+This deployment example relies on a number of additional configuration files in order to be deployed successfully.
 The required files include:

-- mapping_rules.zip
-- idpkeys.p12
-- spkeys.p12
-- postgresql.pem
-- ldap.pem
-- idp.pem
-- sp.pem
+- JavaScript mapping rule: `mapping_rules.zip`
+- PKCS12 Keystores: `idpkeys.p12` and `spkeys.p12`
+- X.509 Certificates: `postgresql.pem`, `ldap.pem`, `idp.pem` and `sp.pem`
-- fed.env
+- Environments secrets: `fed.env`

 The mapping rule files can be downloaded from the [federation demo] (https://www.github.com/lachlan-ibm) directory.
 The X.509 certificates (and corresponding keys) and `fed.env` should be generated and deployed to